 Millie Chu, founder of Global Entrepreneurship Business Lab, has been committed to economic inclusion, community development, education, inclusion programs, and building infrastructures to mobilize equity and equality for BIPOC and the underserved around the world.
 In 2019, Millie was featured in Forbes as an immigrant leader who helps and inspires other immigrants to become entrepreneurs.
 In addition, she has been in the U.S. News and World Report along with dozens of media publications on economic and social justice, business and inclusive entrepreneurship.
 She has provided consulting and growth strategies to over 500 organizations, launched more than 90 startups, and taught business and international entrepreneurship for 10 years at Michigan colleges and universities.
 Globally, she created programs in the Middle East to benefit refugees and women owned businesses, and assisted entrepreneurs in the advanced technology industry across Asia, Europe, and South America.
-When embracing work-life balance, you can likely find Millie enjoying time with her loved ones, pampering her fur babies, gardening or exploring a new adventure.
+When embracing work-life harmony, you can likely find Millie enjoying time with her loved ones, pampering her fur babies, gardening or exploring a new adventure.

 Equity and Engagement Consultant